 Our cats have varied temperaments and needs so we also discuss what ‘sort’ of cats would be suitable for you, your family, your lifestyle and your home.

-PLEASE NOTE: CANNING TOWN CAN RE-HOME WITHIN ANY OF OUR BRANCH CATCHMENT AREAS, SO NOT ONLY EAST LONDON AND MUCH OF NORTH LONDON, BUT ALSO SOUTH LONDON, ESSEX, HERTFORDSHIRE, EAST SUSSEX, WEST SUSSEX, MOST OF KENT AND PARTS OF SURREY.
+PLEASE NOTE: CANNING TOWN CAN RE-HOME WITHIN ANY OF OUR BRANCH CATCHMENT AREAS, SO NOT ONLY EAST LONDON AND MUCH OF NORTH LONDON, BUT ALSO SOUTH LONDON, ESSEX, EAST SUSSEX, WEST SUSSEX, MOST OF KENT AND PARTS OF SURREY.
 IF YOU ARE UNSURE PLEASE CONTACT US!

 OUR HOMING CENTRES ARE CLOSED TO VISITORS BUT WE ARE CONTINUING TO SAFELY RESCUE AND REHOME CATS.
 The cats at our centres are being cared for by our staff.